c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 The [[kube-apiserver]] is a crucial component that runs in the *Control Plane Node*.

-API Server is like the secretary.
-It receives the calls from all surrounding parties, checks the state of the company, updates it accordingly after the calls are approved,
+<mark style="background: #FFF3A3A6;">Analogy:</mark> API Server is like the secretary.
+It receives the calls from all surrounding parties, checks the state of the company (cluster), updates it accordingly after the calls are approved in the calendar (state store).
+The secretary is the only person to read the calendar and make changes and save them.
+The secretary is the person for when any other company wants to inquire about the company's state.

 The API Server intercepts RESTful calls from users, administrators, developers, operators and external agents.
 It validates and processes the API calls.